 Symbian is a mobile operating system developed for smartphones that were originally used for Handheld PCs.
-It was used by a variety of major brands like Samsung, Motorola, and most of all by Nokia.
-It was the most popular OS till 2010 when it was replaced by an android.
-Symbian consists of a variety of layers which most prominently include the User Interface Framework, Application Services, Operating System Services, Base Services, Kernel Services, and Hardware Interface.
-The core operating system supports a minimal user interface, therefore mainly third parties have been responsible for developing the top interface layer.
+By variety of major brands like Samsung, Motorola, and by Nokia.
+It popular OS till 2010 as replaced by android.
+Symbian consists variety of layers which prominently include the User Interface Framework, Application Services, Operating System Services, Base Services, Kernel Services, and Hardware Interface.
+The core operating system supports minimal user interface, therefore mainly third parties have been responsible for developing the top interface layer.

-Symbian OS layers are divided into blocks and sub-blocks.
-Layers represent a basic structural characterization of the OS as a whole while blocks correspond to specific technical domains within a layer.
-For instance, the OS services layer contains a communication services block which is further decomposed into Telephony, Short Link, and Networking Services sub-blocks.
-All Symbian OS releases from v7.0 to v9.3 have the same layer decomposition.
+Symbian OS layers are divided blocks and sub-blocks.
+Layers represent basic structural characterization of OS as whole while blocks correspond to specific technical domains with at layer.
+For instance, the OS services layer contains communication services block which is further decomposed into Telephony, Short Link, and Networking Services sub-blocks.
+All Symbian OS releases from v7.0 to v9.3 have same layer decomposition.

 The functions of the various layers are as follows